Santosh2101/Namma-Yatri/README.md

 # Namma-Yatri
 This repository contains a Power BI project designed to visualize and analyze auto bookings.
+The dashboard provides comprehensive insights into the various aspects of auto booking activities, allowing for a better understanding of customer behavior and operational efficiency.

 ![image](https://github.com/user-attachments/assets/50bb0cf7-571e-4f06-9dcb-b9893d160190)

-This repository contains a Power BI project that performs an analysis of auto bookings.
-The dashboard provides comprehensive insights into the various aspects of auto booking activities, allowing for a better understanding of customer behavior and operational efficiency.

 **Key Features:**